sashalex007/quartz_blog/content/leetcode/Distribute candies among children I.md

 I'm  giving this one a hard label, which may seem comical for an easy problem but this solution is unnatural to me so I'd like to keep this one in the hard filter.

+**Review 2**
+I didn't go into the DFS rabbit hole for this one which is good, but it still took me a few minutes to figure out the nested loop situation with the hard constraint on the third child!
+Fun problem though, solved it.

 #review
 #hard